 Visual FoxPro 9.0 SP2

-This topic supplies information about a new-in-SP2 FFC VFP Reporting System extension class.
+This topic supplies information about a new-in-SP2 FFC VFP Reporting System

 Back to TMM Index

-GeneralAbout this class
+About this class

-provides the same user feedback capabilities as UpdateListener.
+fxTherm provides the same user feedback capabilities as UpdateListener.
 In addition to its implementation of the ApplyFX method required by the FX subsystem API, fxTherm exposes UpdateListener's full set of public properties and methods.
 You can refer to the descriptions in the UpdateListener help topic for each of them:

 fxTherm is a form-derived class.
 Because it acts as a delegate for certain aspects of reportlistener processing, fxTherm adds the following public properties and methods, which implement the user feedback interface of a reportlistener: